-- i) In April 2021 the former directors agreed to convert the monies owed to them, totaling \$160,123, into fully paid ordinary shares in the Company. - ii) In June 2021 the noteholder of the \$200,000 unsecured loan agreed to accept repayment of the \$200,000 loan principal and waive the accumulated interest, with repayment to be in 2 tranches of \$100,000 each.
-The first payment of \$100,000 was made on 30 June 2021 and the final payment of \$100,000 is to be made the earlier of 5 business days after the Company's shares commence trading on the ASX or 31 December 2021. - Post 30 June 2020, the Company has so far received \$200,000 under its plans to raise a minimum of \$500,000 before costs via convertible note agreements.
-The funds are to be used for the first payment of \$100,000 for the settlement of the related party loan (paid on 30 June 2021), completion of any outstanding audited or reviewed financial statements of the Company and towards costs associated with preparation of a prospectus for a capital raising for a new ASX Listing Transaction. - iv) On 27 July 2021 the Company announced that it had entered into a Binding Letter of Intent ("LOI") to amalgamate with a Canadian oil and gas company with existing production and an independently certified reserve report, to form the basis of an IPO for a substantial capital raising and to seek listing of the Company's securities on the ASX.
+- i) In June 2021 the noteholder of the \$200,000 unsecured loan agreed to accept repayment of the \$200,000 loan principal and waive the accumulated interest, with repayment to be in 2 tranches of \$100,000 each.
+The first payment of \$100,000 was made on 30 June 2021 and the final payment of \$100,000 is to be made the earlier of 5 business days after the Company's shares commence trading on the ASX or 31 December 2021. - ii) At the date of these financial statements, the Company has so far received \$200,000, including \$140,000 prior to 30 June 2021 (refer to Note 8), under its plans to raise a minimum of \$500,000 before costs via convertible note agreements.
+The funds are to be used for the first payment of \$100,000 for the settlement of the related party loan (paid on 30 June 2021), completion of any outstanding audited or reviewed financial statements of the Company and towards costs associated with preparation of a prospectus for a capital raising for a new ASX Listing Transaction. - iii) On 27 July 2021 the Company announced that it had entered into a Binding Letter of Intent ("LOI") to amalgamate with a Canadian oil and gas company with existing production and an independently certified reserve report, to form the basis of an IPO for a substantial capital raising and to seek listing of the Company's securities on the ASX.